Documentation Index

 Example Use Cases

-Scenario: Automatically triage and respond to IT support tickets Implementation:- Create Bedrock Agent with IT knowledge base (documentation, FAQs)
+- Create a Bedrock Agent with an IT knowledge base (documentation, FAQs).

-- Connect agent in IT Support App Intelligence
+- Connect the agent in the IT Support App Intelligence.

 - Faster first response times